votca/votca/share/doc/preparing.rst

         convert_potential gromacs table_extrapolate.pot table.xvg

-to convert the extrapolated values in ``table_extrapolate.pot`` to ``table.xvg`` (The file will contain the GROMACSC12 parts only which are stored in the sixth und seventh column, this can be changed by adding the ``–ia-type C6`` option (for the fourth and fiveth column) or ``–ia-type CB`` option (for the second and third column) after .
-Ensure compatibility with the GROMACStopology.
-See the GROMACSmanual for further information).
+to convert the extrapolated values in ``table_extrapolate.pot`` to ``table.xvg`` (The file will contain the GROMACS C12 parts only which are stored in the sixth und seventh column, this can be changed by adding the ``–ia-type C6`` option (for the fourth and fiveth column) or ``–ia-type CB`` option (for the second and third column) after .
+Ensure compatibility with the GROMACS topology.
+See the GROMACS manual for further information).

 To obtain a bond table, run